 More complex projects do use subdirs as shown above, but please don’t do that in this assignment.

-Your Github repository should also contain:
+Your Github repository should contain:

 • iteration1 branch merged into master or main

-• at least 1 Pull Request, now closed
+• a Pull Request, now closed

 • “KU Polls” Project in the “Projects” tab